youmnahamdan/Whisky/README.md

 PLEASE DON'T ATTEMPT TO COMMIT CHANGES DIRECTLY TO MAIN BRANCH.

 ### Project Setup
-PLEASE CHECK PROJECT SETUP.TXT FILE FOR SETUP INSTRUCTIONS.
+PLEASE CHECK PROJECT SETUP.TXT FILE FOR SETUP INSTRUCTIONS.<br>
 Below, you'll find setup instructions if you are interested in running the code yourself.
 Initially, you must install Node.js and npm.

 #### Frontend Setup